MattYapp31/odin-recipes/README.md

 In this project I will be displaying my knowledge of writing code in HTML format.
-The project will be designeing a simple receipe webpage, that has various links to different types of receipes - including images.
-The desgin will look cery basic, as it will only include HTML code.
+The project will be designing a simple recipe webpage, that has various links to different types of recipes - including images.
+The desgin will look very basic, as it will only include HTML code.